micmejia/bible-dump/NKJV/Revelation/Rev 9.md

 ###### 1
 Then the fifth angel sounded: And I saw a star fallen from heaven to the earth.
-To him was given the key to the [^a]bottomless pit.
+To him was given the key to the bottomless pit.

 ###### 2
 And he opened the bottomless pit, and smoke arose out of the pit like the smoke of a great furnace.
 So the sun and the air were darkened because of the smoke of the pit.